Warragamba Dam auxiliary spillway

-As with all dams in WaterNSW’s portfolio, Warragamba Dam must satisfy the requirements of the Dams Safety NSW, the State’s dam safety regulator.
+As with all dams in WaterNSW’s portfolio, Warragamba Dam must satisfy the requirements of Dams Safety NSW, the State’s dam safety regulator.
 The safety of the dam is not only important given the potential risk dam failure poses to persons, property and the environment downstream of the dam; but also because the dam provides approximately 80% of Sydney’s drinking water supply.

 Following the 1985 review of Warragamba Dam's flood capacity, Sydney Water and then later Sydney Catchment Authority undertook a two staged remedial upgrade works program to improve the dam’s flood safety risk: